 AAFE is a high-volume training provider with broad course location availability and dental-focused accreditation.

-This training remains the gold standard for Dentists to learn from other dentists, but is less competitive when training MD’s, DO’s and NP’s.
-For MD’s, DO’s, RN’s, NP’s, and PA’s, you may have better training options with other accredited providers who use MD faculty, not dentists.
+This training remains the gold standard for Dentists to learn from other dentists, but may be less competitive when training MD’s, DO’s and NP’s.
+The relationship between Dentists overseeing and training RN’s and NP’s is not clear.
 Read on for more detailed information and links…

 How Does AAFE Botox Training Compare to Industry Standards?

 If you are interested in Botox and Filler Training, you have likely seen AAFE courses in Google Ads and on the first page of Google Search.
-But is this prominent placement justified and are they your best choice for one-stop aesthetic hands-on training?
-They have a robust social media presence and spend a lot of money behind the scenes to create relevancy to Google by paying for backlinks and for Google Ads.
-Of course, ultimately the customer bears these fees, but is AAFE a good value for MD’s, NP’s and RN’s?
-We will put AAFE to the test with our 50-point evaluation system.
-All information on this page is retrieved from items publicly available online.
+But is this prominent placement justified and are they your best choice for one-stop aesthetic hands-on training as a Physician, PA or NP?
+We will review AAFE and compare to some training ideals and see if this may be the right option for you.

 What is AAFE (facialesthetics.org)?